wangziqi2013/wangziqi2013.github.io/_posts/2020-07-13-compresso.markdown

    main memory compression, realizing the trade-offs, making the correct design decisions, and finally assembling all aspects together into a working memory compression scheme.

+2. It is not the size of the metadata cache must be larger than last level TLB, but the range of OSPA covered.
+   TLB entries are much smaller than metadata entries.
+Less storage is required for TLB than metadata cache if the same number of pages are to be covered.
+   Also with huge pages this is just impossible.

 This paper proposes Compresso, a main memory framework featuring low data movement cost, low metadata cost and ease of deployment.
 The paper begins by identifying two issues with previous memory compression schemes.
 The first issue is excessive data movement, which is not only a major source of negative performance impact in many cases, but also often ignored